maerzlc/maerzlc.github.io/index.md

 | <a href="https://maerzlc.github.io">My website</a>
 </div>

+## In short

+- 📍 Aachen, Germany (but open to move)
+- ☁️ Cloud infrastructure (public, private and hybrid)
+- 🏡 Works remotely

 ## About

-📍 Aachen, Germany (but open to move)

-☁️ Cloud infrastructure (public, private and hybrid)

 Cloud architect with background in infrastructure and networking.